nachogl1/reviewing-patterns/README.md

 - Uses
     - Uses **factory methods** to instantiate objects instead of calling the exact class itself using new.
+    - Lets think is a mix of Template Method and Abstract Factory (because there is an interface that defines how to create) and Factory (cause instead of creating a family, it creates only one object)

 - To take into consideration
     - We give the responsibility of instantiation to other class rather than the object.